AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/wwise_authoring_tool.md

 - **Window > Wwise Audio**

-Audiokinetic WWise is an industry-leading sound engine for 3D games, offering sound designers a complete pipeline that includes a suite of editing tools for setting up projects, monitoring and debugging playback in the game, and live modification of sound properties.
+Audiokinetic WWise is an industry-leading sound engine for 3D games and simulations, offering sound designers a complete pipeline that includes a suite of editing tools for setting up projects, monitoring and debugging playback, and live modification of sound properties.

 For more information about Wwise, see: